kumahq/kuma-website/docs/docs/1.2.2/policies/traffic-trace.md

 :::
 ::::

-We can use Kuma Tags to apply the `TrafficTrace` resource in a more target way to a subset of data plane proxies as opposed to all of them (like we do in the example by using the `kuma.io/service: '*'` selector),
+You can also add tags to apply the `TrafficTrace` resource only a subset of data plane proxies. `TrafficTrace` is a [Dataplane policy](how-kuma-chooses-the-right-policy-to-apply.md#dataplane-policy), so you can specify any of the `selectors` tags.

-It is important that we instrument our services to preserve the trace chain between requests that are made across different services.
-We can either use a library in the language of our choice, or we can manually pass the following headers:
+Services should also be instrumented to preserve the trace chain across requests made across different services.
+You can instrument with a language library of your choice, or you can manually pass the following headers:

 * `x-request-id`
 * `x-b3-traceid`